eficode-academy/github-actions-katas/labs/docker-image.md

 # Building Docker Images

-Next step is to have our application packaged as a docker image for easy distribution.
+Next step is to have our application packaged as a Docker image for easy distribution.

 We have some requirements for our pipeline step:

-- Should build our application as a docker image.
+- Should build our application as a Docker image.
 - Should tag the image with both the git sha and "latest".
 (Do not use such general tags in real life!)
-- Should push the image to Githubs docker registry.
+- Should push the image to GitHub's Docker registry, the GitHub Container Registry (ghcr.io).

 In order for this to work, we need three environment variables:
-- `docker_username` the username for docker registry.
+- `docker_username` the username for Docker registry.
-- `docker_password` the password for docker registry.
+- `docker_password` the password for Docker registry.
 - `GIT_COMMIT`  the name of the git commit that is being built.

 You can set these environment variables as global variables in your workflow through the `env` section.

+Make sure you use the variables with lowercase names, as that is how the application expects them.

 ```YAML
 env: